Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management

-This study focuses on a parallel hybrid electric vehicle.
-The powertrain architecture comprises an internal combustion engine, an electric motor, a clutch, an automated manual transmission, as depicted in Fig.~\ref{fig:powertrain}.
+This study focuses on a parallel hybrid electric vehicle~\cite{yu2020mixed}.
+The powertrain architecture comprises an an electric motor, internal combustion engine, an automated manual transmission, and a clutch, illustrated in Fig.~\ref{fig:powertrain}.
 The vehicle's HEV mode can be altered by engaging or disengaging the clutch between the engine and the motor, providing three modes of operation: motor-only, engine-only, and hybrid-drive.
-The technical parameter values of the vehicle are provided in Table~\ref{tab:parameter_values}.
+The technical parameter values of the vehicle are listed in Table~\ref{tab:parameter_values}.